-- A. Provide medical and dental facilities and services at convenient locations for all Knoxville residents. - B. Locate new hospitals and similar major medical facilities on sites which are convenient to the surrounding area, easily and safely accessible to through traffic, and not adversely affected by more intense development. - 1.
-Locations should be on either arterial or major collector streets.
+- A. Provide medical and dental facilities and services at convenient locations for all Knoxville residents. - B. Locate new hospitals and similar major medical facilities on sites which are convenient to the surrounding area, easily and safely accessible to through traffic, and not adversely affected by more intense development. - Locations should be on either arterial or major collector streets.
 Accessibility to interstate highways should be considered. - 2.
 Hospitals should be developed on sites which will allow for adequate facility expansion. - More intense development, including heavy commercial and industrial uses, should not be permitted to develop on sites in close proximity to hospitals and major health facilities. - 4.
 Permit expansion of existing hospitals and major health facilities in a manner which will not adversely affect the surrounding existing land use pattern. - 5.
 Hospitals should not be permitted to expand into existing stable residential neighborhoods. - 6.
-Consider the impact of hospital expansion on the surrounding area's circulation pattern. - C. Permit similar office uses, including medical and dental offices, a related commercial use to develop in close proximity to hospitals and major health facilities. - D. Locate specialized health facilities on sites based on the land use requirements of the facility. - E. Sanitoriums, mental health institutions, and similar facilities may require campus-like settings and should be located in the Urban Area where acreage requirements can be satisfied and where easy and safe access can be provided to other parts of the community.
+Consider the impact of hospital expansion on the surrounding area's circulation pattern. - C. Permit similar office uses, including medical and dental offices, a related commercial use to develop in close proximity to hospitals and major health facilities. - D. Locate specialized health facilities on sites based on the land use requirements of the facility.